 Put in the freezer to set: before serving the ice cream or removing it to a container for storage, you have to put it in the freezer to set.
 Remove the removable freezer bowl (still filled with the ice cream) from the ice cream machine, cover it and put it in the freezer to set.
 Setting time depends highly on the type of ice cream maker you use; see notes below for indicative times

 If you intend to transfer the ice cream to a container to store the ice cream, place this container in the freezer well ahead of time, too; this will prevent the ice cream from melting upon contact with it.

 Serve or store: when it sets, you can serve it directly from the removable freezer bowl or transfer it to an airtight container for storage.

-Straight after churning, the ice cream has a soft-serve ice cream consistency and melts immediately upon contact with anything.
-That makes it impossible to serve or transfer to another container.
+Straight after churning, the ice cream has a soft-serve consistency and melts immediately upon contact with anything.
+This makes it impossible to serve or transfer to another container.

 If you have an instant-read thermometer, the perfect serving temperature of this chocolate ice cream is when the thermometer inserted midway through the ice cream reads around -11ºC / 12ºF.
 At this temperature, the ice cream is perfectly scoopable.

 Click on the cocoa solids % chocolate of your choice for the recipe.
 Note that the ingredients and the instructions are the same among the recipes; only the ingredients’ quantities are adjusted so that the final ice cream has the same chocolate intensity and luxurious mouthfeel.